vincentntang/vincentntang.com/content/posts/20211121-applying-to-jobs-is-like-dating/index.md

 And how do you do this as a first-time job seeker? **You show potential**.
 Potential varies between every company

-For instance, my first company hired me because I had Subject Matter Expertise in the same industry as them.
+For instance, my first company hired me because I understood their customer since I worked in their industry before.
 I showed I could learn at a fast rate by competing and winning in hackathons.
 I wrote blog articles about problems I solved in coding.
 I volunteered with efforts for FreeCodeCamp, Mozilla, and more.
 Though I didn't have a job I still gave technical talks at my local meetup and seasoned developers stayed
 I networked with other devs who mentored me through software development too.